Muokkaa

 Disable by using the registry

-1. Open the Registry Editor, RegEdit.exe, and navigate to the registry key HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa.
+1. Open the Registry Editor, or enter RegEdit.exe in the Run dialog, and then go to the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa registry key.

-3. If PPL was enabled with a UEFI variable, use the Local Security Authority Protected Process Opt-out tool to remove the UEFI variable.
+3. If the protected processes light (PPL) feature was enabled with a UEFI variable, use the Local Security Authority Protected Process Opt-out tool to remove the UEFI variable.

 4. Restart the computer.